All Episodes

 The cops were this close to pulling out their guns and starting shooting people.

-Now, this is this is a monumental security breach.
+Now, this is a monumental security breach.

 This is the heir to the throne.

-Now I know it's just symbolic, but still, the security around these people is supposed to be impenetrable.
+Now, I know it's just symbolic, but still, the security around these people is supposed to be impenetrable.

-The Republicans are going to take control of the House.
+Now, I want to warn you people, the Republicans are going to take control of the House.

 I want you to be prepared for similar type angry protests, which will largely be orchestrated but made to look spontaneous.

-I'm not gonna actually predict it, but I'm just going to tell you I will not be surprised if these kinds of uh violent protests, and it'll all be about economic things.
+This will be part and parcel of the left's attempt to dissuade anybody from ever voting Republican again, because there's going to be, let me put it this way, I'm not going to actually predict it, but I'm just going to tell you I will not be surprised if these kinds of violent protests and it'll all be about economic things.

 Remember, this election is about cutting spending.